Alexintosh/nvim-config/README.md

 # Vim Basics I always forget
-Move between windows: `Ctrl W` if you wait you will see all the options available Scroll by paragraph: `Ctrl {|}`
+Move between windows: `Ctrl W` if you wait you will see all the options available.

+Scroll by paragraph: `Ctrl {|}`

 Visual selection: `v`

 Select the entire line: `Shift V`

-Jump on different places by searching the initial of the worrd: `f<character>` Jump forward and land right before <character>: `t<character>`
+Jump on different places by searching the initial of the worrd: `f<character>`

+Jump forward and land right before <character>: `t<character>`

-Indentation: `<<` indent left `>>` indent right Pressing `%` will move you from parenthisis to the other Switch between the last 2 buffer: `Ctrl ]`
+Indentation: `<<` indent left `>>` indent right

+Pressing `%` will move you from parenthisis to the other

+Switch between the last 2 buffer: `Ctrl ]`

 ### Moving by word